 Budgeting Legal Expenses

-There is no guarantee of how much you will end up spending on legal services after a retainer fee is depleted.
-In most cases, once the retainer has dried up, the attorney will institute a contingency fee or require their client to pay by the hour.
+There is no guarantee of how much you will end up spending on legal services under the retainer fee model, and in most cases, once an advanced fee retainer has dried up, the attorney will either require their client replenish the retainer so they can continue billing by the hour, or institute a contingency fee agreement.
 Conversely, there are no unexpected legal fees with a monthly subscription plan.
 With no surprises, you can effectively budget legal expenses because you know exactly what you owe every month.

-Retainer fees can often lead to disputes.
-For example, if an attorney accesses the funds in the account for personal use, this is a clear violation of the retainer agreement and can impact the client’s legal matter.
-When you pay a fixed monthly fee for legal services, there’s little room for misunderstanding what you owe each month.
+Retainer fees can often lead to unexpected bills for work you didn’t know was needed, but when you pay a fixed monthly fee for legal services, there’s little to no room for misunderstanding what you owe each month.

 Know What’s Covered